 Let's get your answer.

-Vin Tellison, great to hear your voice again.
+Vince Ellison, great to hear your voice again.

-Oh man, I'm glad to be with you, and I'm happy to be on with the legendary Mr. Terrell.
+Oh, man, I'm glad to be with you, and I'm happy to be on with the legendary Mr. Terrell.

 And as you said, Sean, you ran it all down.

-And what the Democrats have done in the black community over the past uh 30, 40 years is just horrible.
+And what the Democrats have done in the black community over the past 30, 40 years is just horrible.

-They uh it's like a cultural genocide.
+It's like a cultural genocide.

 Trump is fighting for school choice.

-Uh he's fighting to make sure that people come to this country come legally so that when they go into the communities, you know, they they they they uh we we they they they they're the the they're they're there for the right jobs, that they're not taking up too much space in schools, they're not fighting for the same benefits and things like that.
+He's fighting to make sure that people come to this country come legally so that when they go into the communities, you know, they're there for the right jobs.

 Can I just give one final note?

-What Joe Biden did last week, he insulted the intelligence of not just black America, he insulted the intelligence of every American to make the assumption that you have to be a Democrat if you're a black person.
+He insulted the intelligence of every American to make the assumption that you have to be a Democrat if you're a black person.

 And that fallacy is absolutely incorrect.